Alliance Manchester Business School - AMBS

-Founded in 1965, we are one of the UK’s first business schools and celebrated our 50th anniversary in 2015.
+Founded in 1965, we are one of the UK's first business schools.

 2023

-On 1 August 2023, Professor Ken McPhail became Head of Alliance Manchester Business School.
-He succeeds Professor Fiona Devine CBE who becomes Vice President and Dean of the Faculty of Humanities.
-Professor McPhail was previously Deputy Head of School and Director of Research and prior to joining AMBS was Vice President for Social Responsibility for the Faculty of Humanities.
-He has worked in Australia and Scotland previously.
+On 1 August 2023, Professor Ken McPhail becomes Head of Alliance Manchester Business School.
+He succeeds Professor Fiona Devine CBE, who became Vice President and Dean of the Faculty of Humanities.

 2019